$15,000 in two weeks.

 “Because my public speaking business was in shambles, the work I did through Podia’s platform in selling things like courses saved my entire year.”

 (See how easy it is to sell digital products on your own site with Podia.
-Sign up for a 14-day free account now .)
+Sign up for your 30-day free trial now.)

 “We live in an era where knowledge and access to people who are knowledgeable is a commodity.
 It’s everywhere for free.